netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>agent</b></td>
         <td>enum</td>
         <td>
-          Agent selects the flows' tracing agent.
-Possible values are "ipfix" (default) to use the OpenVSwitch IPFIX collector (only valid if your cluster uses OVN-Kubernetes CNI) or "ebpf" to use NetObserv's eBPF agent.
-The eBPF agent is not officially released yet, it is provided as a preview.<br/>
+          Select the flows tracing agent.
+Possible values are "ipfix" (default) to use the IPFIX collector, or "ebpf" to use NetObserv eBPF agent.
+When using IPFIX with OVN-Kubernetes CNI, NetObserv will configure OVN's IPFIX exporter.
+Other CNIs are not supported, they could work but necessitate manual configuration.<br/>
           <br/>
             <i>Enum</i>: ipfix, ebpf<br/>
             <i>Default</i>: ipfix<br/>